SU-HPC/SUPerman/README.md

 SUPerman is a state-of-the-art, complete software suite built for the efficient computation of matrix permanents.
 It supports a diverse range of matrix types, including real, complex, binary, sparse, and dense matrices, with specialized handling tailored to each type to maximize performance.

-If you use this library in your research, please cite:
-<br/><br/>
-Deniz Elbek, Fatih Taşyaran, Bora Uçar, and Kamer Kaya.
-SUPerman: Efficient Permanent Computation on GPUs (2025).

 ### Hard Requirements

 | **Requirement** | **Minimum Version** |